aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/dual-chamber-pacemaker-tester/README.md

 - Other test failures:
   - Logged during execution
   - Evaluated at end of test cycle
-  - One re-test allowed for failed tests only
+  - re-test allowed for failed tests only

 - Re-test behavior:
   - Pass → **previous failed value is overwritten (final PASS)**